 When one political party is in power for a long time, as the Democrat party was for the eight years of Obama, it’s easy to be corrupted.
 (If the GOP was in power for too long, the same thing could happen).

 But the bigger problem is that the Democrat party no longer seems to believe in America.
-Forget the “shining city on a hill“ vision of America once held by Ronald Reagan.
+Forget Ronald Reagan‘s “shining city on a hill” vision of Amerca.
 The Democrats increasingly no longer consider America to be a great country.
-They think of it as a country with a terrible history—one that was “founded on racism, built on racism, and continues to be racist to this day,” in the words of Beto O’Rourke.
+They think of it as a country with a terrible history—one that, in the words of Beto O’Rourke, was “founded on racism, built on racism, and continues to be racist to this day.”

-Many Democrats openly state that a large percentage of the American people are just plain bad people—racist, bigoted, homophobic, Islamophobic, xenophobic, white nationalist, white supremacist, etc.
+Some Democrats openly state that a large percentage of the American people are just downright bad people—racist, bigoted, homophobic, Islamophobic, xenophobic, white nationalist, white supremacist, etc.

 How can you govern a nation and a people who you think are morally bankrupt?
 How can you represent all the people when you think many of them are really bad people who are worthy of contempt?
 How can you represent a country that you are not proud of?